 Primary Memory is of two types that are RAM (Random Access Memory) and RM (Read Only Memory).

 RAM helps to both read and write Memory.
 The primary Memory collects the data which needs to be stored and needs very recent, which can be quickly accessed by the CPU.
 It is very volatile and loses the information when the power gets switched off.
-It usually is static or dynamic.
+So it usually is static or dynamic.

 ROM means a read-only memory.
 This Memory has instructions that help to boot up the system.
 It is a non-volatile memory.
 It means that it retains its content even after the power is switched off.